arquitecturaaadcm/mapbakery.github.io/README.md

 - it's easy to collaborate when making maps
 - people are more willing to give feedback
 - it's easy to integrate a map and a story
-- **and most important it supports our natural mental mapping process!**
+- **and most important it supports and enforces our natural mental mapping process!**

 ## Examples